parikshitsaikia1619/Citation-RAG/README.md

 # Citation RAG
- A rag that answers users query and shows citations for reference.
+ A RAG app that answers users query and shows citations for reference.
 This rag application is made using llama-index, llama-3 and gradio

 # Step to Run
 1. pdf.py: This script reads a PDF file and saves its content as a .txt file.